 Each section of the Board Policy Manual should be formally reviewed by the Board’s Policy Committee every year to ensure that policies remain current and relevant.
 A time for considering recommendations for these proposed policy changes should be set aside on the Executive Board meeting agenda.

 The Executive Board may maintain an Association membership in any association or organization that it deems relevant and helpful to the conduct of the Association’s business.

 Renewals of all memberships are subject to annual review.

-The Executive Director will evaluate all phases of Association operations, using appropriate instruments.
+The Executive Director will continually evaluate Association operations, using the Strategic Plan and other appropriate instruments.
 The results of these evaluations will be shared with the Executive Board.
-All operations and procedures will be evaluated and reviewed at least once every two years.

 Adopted: April 1982

 The Executive Board may adopt resolutions stating Association positions on educational issues.
 Any positions will be developed through procedures adopted by the Board.

 The Executive Director and Board members are authorized to articulate Association policy positions as set forth in the officially adopted goals and objectives and in educational issue resolutions.